Notes to benefit Worcester homeless centre

 About 700 acts usually apply for the event, which began in 2008 and is supported by a committee of volunteers.

-Entry to the majority of venues was free, but local firms donated raffle prizes and volunteers collected donations throughout the event from 19 to 21 August.'Difficult time'
+Entry to the majority of venues was free, but local firms donated raffle prizes and volunteers collected donations throughout the event from 19 to 21 August.

 Ms Kirk added: "It's just wonderful, it's just amazing.